navazjm/remembrall/README.md

 #### Project Flag Examples

-Can think of this as adding a tag to easily filter tasks by project.
+Can think of this like adding a tag to easily filter tasks by project.

 ```sh
 rmbrl add --project lazypm "refactor filter proc"